How to Drain a Central Heating System

 • The central heating system pressure remains consistently high.

 Gravity-fed heating systems are also known as conventional heating systems.
 As previously mentioned, these are usually found in older homes and tend to be less energy efficient.
 The flow relies on gravity, and so the water pressure isn’t always great.
-This type of house heating system needs an expansion tank and tank for cold water storage.
+This type of house heating system needs an expansion tank and a tank for cold water storage.
 Both tanks are usually installed in the loft.

 How to drain a central heating system